Wales have shown future can be bright - Page

 Bale involved with squad ahead of match

-Page revealed men's record scorer and appearance-maker Bale has been around the camp since Wales returned to Cardiff.
+Page revealed men's record appearance-maker Bale has been around the camp since Wales returned to Cardiff.

 "He was with us last night, he had an evening meal with us," Page said.